canonical/ubuntu-security-documentation/docs/common-mistakes/direct-deb-download-overview.rst

 =====================

-Installing a :file:`.deb` file to make software available system-wide almost always require ``root`` privileges.
-If a bad actor has modified a :file:`.deb` file for malicious reasons, providing ``root`` privileges can elevate the risk that malware, ransomware, spyware, or keyloggers are installed to your system.
+Installing a :file:`.deb` file to make software available system-wide almost always requires ``root`` privileges.
+If a bad actor has modified a :file:`.deb` file for malicious reasons, providing ``root`` privileges can elevate the risk that malware, ransomware, spyware, or keyloggers are installed on your system.

-Whenever running a command with ``root`` privileges, always ensure you know what the command is going to do and that the inputs you are passing come from trusted sources.
+Whenever running a command with ``root`` privileges, always ensure you know what the command is going to do, and that the inputs you are passing come from trusted sources.